CeejayDice-dev/ajo-digital-trust/README.md

+# Ajo Digital Trust

+Ajo Digital Trust is a digital savings vault designed to bring traditional African savings systems (Ajo / Esusu / Adro) into a secure digital environment.

-Digital Trust Protocol
+This project focuses on Digital Trust Enforcement using smart contracts.

-## Founder

-Ceejay Dice
-Protocol Designer
+Instead of trusting a person, users trust the code.

+---

 ## Vision

-Ajo Digital Trust is a blockchain-based savings protocol designed to bring traditional African savings systems into a secure digital environment.

-The system enforces discipline through locked savings periods and automated rules.

-This protocol focuses on:

-- Individual Savings Vaults
-- Target Based Savings
-- Locked Savings Periods
-- Emergency Withdrawal With Penalty
-- Treasury Sustainability
+To build a trusted digital savings system where:

+- Funds cannot be stolen
+- Rules cannot be changed unfairly
-- Group Contributions (Ajo)
+- Contributions are transparent
+- Withdrawals follow agreed rules

+This project aims to grow into a Decentralized Savings Vault for communities.

+---

+## Current Stage

-This project is currently in the protocol design phase.
+This project is currently in the Protocol Design Stage.

-The goal is to build a trusted digital savings infrastructure starting from Africa.
+The behavior of the smart contract is being carefully designed before coding begins.

+---

+## Protocol Design

+The contract behavior is described here:

+ProtocolBehavior.md

+---

+## Key Ideas

+- Digital Trust Enforcement
+- Transparent Contributions
+- Secure Savings Vault
+- Community Savings
+- Smart Contract Rules

+---

+## Future Goals

+- Ajo Group Contributions
+- Stablecoin Savings
+- Mobile Friendly Interface
+- Decentralized Vault
+- Trustless Withdrawals

+---

+## Why This Matters

+Many local savings systems depend on trust in individuals.

+This project replaces human trust with code enforcement.

+---

+## Status

+Early Development

+Protocol design in progress.